From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

+which is passed through a sigmoid nonlinearity to obtain the predicted probability of adjacency $\hat{\operatorname{adj}}(u,v)$, and is trained with binary cross-entropy loss against the gold adjacency label.
+To account for class imbalance, we use a positive-class weighting term in the binary cross-entropy loss.

-We consider three baseline variants to isolate the contribution of contextual and structural information: (i) a node-only setting where $\mathcal{T}$ is omitted and representations are extracted from $x_v$ alone; (ii) a bag-of-words baseline that replaces contextual representations with fixed-dimensional lexical features; and (iii) a label-shuffled control in which gold depth and distance annotations are randomly permuted.
+\paragraph{Baselines.} We consider three baseline variants to isolate the contribution of contextual and structural information: (i) a node-only setting where $\mathcal{T}$ is omitted and representations are extracted from $x_v$ alone; (ii) a bag-of-words baseline that replaces contextual representations with fixed-dimensional lexical features; and (iii) a label-shuffled control in which gold depth, distance, and adjacency annotations are randomly permuted.